scoville/dryeye-defender-public/README.md

 To manually add signing:

 - Add a signing certificate on mac os keychain
-- If it's a dev certificate we need to add this certifate also to trust our certificate <https://developer.apple.com/forums/thread/662300>
+- If it's a dev certificate we need to add this certificate also to trust our certificate <https://developer.apple.com/forums/thread/662300>
 - On the certificate, get more info to see what is the `common name` of the certificate
   - e.g `Mac Developer: Benjamin Lowe (FDFD2FE)`
 - use this command to sign the app :